Easily manage access for shared data sets on S3

-Customers increasingly use Amazon S3 to store shared data sets, where data is aggregated and accessed by different applications, teams and individuals, whether for analytics, machine learning, real-time monitoring, or other data lake use cases.
+Customers increasingly use Amazon S3 to store shared datasets, where data is aggregated and accessed by different applications, teams and individuals, whether for analytics, machine learning, real-time monitoring, or other data lake use cases.
 Managing access to this shared bucket requires a single bucket policy that controls access for dozens to hundreds of applications with different permission levels.
-As an application set grows, the bucket policy becomes more complex, time consuming to manage, and needs to be audited to make sure that changes don’t have an unexpected impact to an another application.
+As an application set grows, the bucket policy becomes more complex, time consuming to manage, and needs to be audited to make sure that changes don’t have an unexpected impact on another application.

-Amazon S3 Access Points, a feature of S3, simplifies managing data access at scale for applications using shared data sets on S3.
-Access points are unique hostnames that customers create to enforce distinct permissions and network controls for any request made through the access point.
-Customers with shared data sets including data lakes, media archives, and user-generated content can easily scale access for hundreds of applications by creating individualized access points with names and permissions customized for each application.
+Amazon S3 Access Points, a feature of S3, simplify data access for any AWS service or customer application that stores data in S3.
+With S3 Access Points, customers can create unique access control policies for each access point to easily control access to shared datasets.
+Customers with shared datasets including data lakes, media archives, and user-generated content can easily scale access for hundreds of applications by creating individualized access points with names and permissions customized for each application.
 Any access point can be restricted to a Virtual Private Cloud (VPC) to firewall S3 data access within customers’ private networks, and AWS Service Control Policies can be used to ensure all access points are VPC restricted.
-S3 Access Points is now available in all regions at no additional cost.
+S3 Access Points are available in all regions at no additional cost.

 How do S3 Access Points work?

 Each S3 Access Point is configured with an access policy specific to a use case or application.
 For example, you can create an access point for your S3 bucket that grants access for groups of users or applications for your data lake.
-An S3 Access Point could support a single user or application, or groups of users or applications, allowing separate management of each access point.
+An Access Point can support a single user or application, or groups of users or applications within and across accounts, allowing separate management of each access point.

 Every access point is associated with a single bucket and contains a network origin control, and a Block Public Access control.
 For example, you can create an access point with a network origin control that only permits storage access from your Virtual Private Cloud, a logically isolated section of the AWS Cloud.
-You can also create an access point with the access point policy configured to only allow access to objects with a defined prefix, such as “finance”.
+You can also create an access point with the access point policy configured to only allow access to objects with a defined prefixes or to objects with specific tags.
+If you wish to provide public access to your data using access points, you must turn off Block Public Access at the bucket level.
+All new buckets have Block Public Access turned on by default.

 When to use S3 Access Points